mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 This document specifies a method to omit these parameters and replace them with a single Notify Message declaring that all these parameters are identical to the originally negotiated parameters.

-Large scale IKEv2 gateways such as Evolved Packet Data Gateway (ePDG) in 4G networks or Centralized Radio Access Network (cRAN/Cloud) gateways in 5G networks typically support more than 100000 IKE/IPSec connections.
+Large scale IKEv2 gateways such as Evolved Packet Data Gateway (ePDG) in 4G networks or Centralized Radio Access Network (cRAN/Cloud) gateways in 5G networks typically support more than 100,000 IKE/IPsec connections.
 At any point in time, there will be hundreds or thousands of IKE SAs and Child SAs that are being rekeyed.
 This takes a large amount of bandwidth and CPU power and any protocol simplification or bandwidth reducing would result in a significant resource saving.

 For Internet of Things (IoT) devices which utilize low power consumption technology, reducing the size of the CREATE\_CHILD\_SA exchange for rekeying reduces its power consumption, as sending bytes over the air is usually the most power consuming operation of such a device.
 Reducing the CPU operations required to verify the rekey exchanges parameters will also save power and extend the lifetime for these devices.

-When using identical parameters for the IKE SA or Child SA rekey, the SA and TS payloads can be  omitted according to the optimization defined in this document.
+When using identical parameters for the IKE SA or Child SA rekey, the SA and TS payloads can be  omitted thanks to the optimization defined in this document.
 For an IKE SA rekey, instead of the (large) SA payload, only a Key Exchange (KE) payload and a new Notify Type payload with the new SPI are required.
 For a Child SA payload, instead of the SA or TS payloads, only an optional nonce payload (when using PFS) and a new Notify Type payload with the new SPI are needed.